We install attic insulation, wall cavity insulation, batt insulation and ventilation baffles.

 Jim, the owner of Energy Masters, is ventilation certified.
 He will inspect your home and make suggestions to improve it

 Jim specializes in solving problems other companies don't have the background to understand.

 We’ll look at your house and assess it’s needs.
 We will make recommendations based on a variety of factors:

 After we assess your property, we’ll make our recommendations.
 Sometimes those recommendations are to do nothing.
 If that’s the case, we’ll tell you.

 ...Or pay more money to the utility company every month?

 Learn More about Insulation

-When the weather turns cold, many homeowners experience condensation on their windows and I’m some cases even on their walls.
-This is an issue of ventilation and/or insulation.
-However, insulating without a solid understanding of the building sciences could result in making the problem worse or even contributing toward mold growth and the last thing…
+When the weather turns cold, many homeowners experience condensation on their windows and in some cases, on their walls.
+Ventilation This is an issue of ventilation and/or insulation.
+However, insulating without a solid understanding of the building sciences could make things worse or even contributing toward mold growth.
+The last thing you want to do…

 One of the most often neglected parts of insulation are the rim joists — that cavity in basements where the floor meets the concrete wall.
 There are a couple options for insulating rim joists.
 Traditionally, homeowners pack them with batt insulation.
 Rock wool or fiberglass are the most common types of insulation used for these…